uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 ### Carpentry Mini-Workshops

-University of Wisconsin-Madison arranged two online mini workshops together with an instructor from the UiO-community.
+The University of Wisconsin-Madison arranged two online mini-workshops together with an instructor from the UiO-community.
 The workshops were open for participants from UiO.

-* November [Carpentry mini workshop: Building Websites with Jekyll and GitHub/GitLab](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/time-and-place/201111_jekyll_wisconsin) - joint venture with University of Wisconsin-Madison - online
+* November [Carpentry mini-workshop: Building Websites with Jekyll and GitHub/GitLab](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/time-and-place/201111_jekyll_wisconsin) - joint venture with University of Wisconsin-Madison - online
-* November [Carpentry mini workshop: Building Websites with Jekyll and GitHub/GitLab](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/time-and-place/201125_jekyll_wisconsin) - joint venture with University of Wisconsin-Madison - online
+* November [Carpentry mini-workshop: Building Websites with Jekyll and GitHub/GitLab](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/time-and-place/201125_jekyll_wisconsin) - joint venture with University of Wisconsin-Madison - online

 ### Carpentry Workshops During Research Bazaar 2020

-* January [Research Bazaar](https://www.ub.uio.no/english/courses-events/events/all-libraries/2020/research-bazaar-2020.html) - with contributions from the UiO-Carpentry community and severals of its instructors.
+* January [Research Bazaar](https://www.ub.uio.no/english/courses-events/events/all-libraries/2020/research-bazaar-2020.html) - with contributions from the UiO-Carpentry community and several of its instructors.

 ## Community Building & Social Events